Get insider access

 Differences Between Sizes And Variants

 We bought and tested the BenQ X3000i.
-This projector has a newer and better model, the BenQ X3100i, which has slightly better contrast, a vertical lens shift feature, supports 1440p at 60Hz and 120Hz, and comes with a newer Android TV 11 QS02 dongle with Bluetooth 5.0 support.
+This projector has a newer and better model, the BenQ X3100i, which has slightly better brightness, contrast, and colors, supports 1440p at 60Hz and 120Hz, and comes with a newer Android TV 11 QS02 dongle with Bluetooth 5.0 and Wi-Fi 6 support.

 Compared To Other Projectors

-At the time of publishing, the BenQ X3000i is one of the best projectors you can buy for watching movies or gaming.
-It's very capable for gaming with its 1080p @ 240Hz support with low input lag.
-Still, it's also no slouch for movies with its impressive contrast, very good peak brightness, and excellent pre-calibration color accuracy.
-It's one of the better buys in its price segment, although if you don't care about gaming features or smart features, the Epson Home Cinema 3800 is just as good for watching movies but at a slightly lower price.
+The BenQ X3000i is a very good projector that excels in its versatility.
+It's very capable for gaming with its 1080p @ 240Hz support and low input lag, and it's no slouch for movies with its good contrast, very good peak brightness, and excellent pre-calibration color accuracy.
+Its successor, the BenQ X3100i, is slightly better overall, although the biggest differences between them are due to their respective streaming dongles; the QS02 dongle included with the X3100i is more advanced than the X3000i's QS01.
+You can, however, upgrade the X3000i's dongle; look up instructions for this here.
+Otherwise, if you don't care about gaming or smart features, the Epson Home Cinema 3800 is better for watching movies at a slightly lower price.

 XGIMI HORIZON Ultra